ExpressScripts/sample-gateway-mock-apis/CONFIGURATION.md

 # Installation instructions

-Mock API configuration is based on below properties:
+Mock API configuration is based on the below properties:

 **Property** | **Description**
 -------- | -----------